From left to right: Alexia Santiago, Kathryn Ross and Claire Sherman

-The NYU Steinhardt Department of Occupational Therapy is pleased to announce the recipients of the 2016 Frieda J. Behlen Occupational Therapy Scholarships.
-This year’s awardees are Elisabeth Bahr, Brandi Stovall, and Marisa Davison.
-These three exceptional students will each receive a $3,000 tuition award for their Summer 2016 semester.
+The NYU Steinhardt Department of Occupational Therapy is pleased to announce the recipients of the 2017 Frieda J. Behlen Occupational Therapy Scholarships.
+This year’s awardees are Kathryn Ross, Alexia Santiago, and Claire Sherman.
+These three exceptional students will each receive a $2750 tuition award for their Summer 2017 semester.

-The Frieda J. Behlen Occupational Therapy Scholarship is an endowed fund created principally by gifts from alumni of the occupational therapy programs at New York University.
+The Frieda J. Behlen Occupational Therapy Scholarship is an endowed fund created principally by gifts from alumni of the occupational therapy programs at NYU.
 Income generated by the endowment is awarded annually to students who demonstrate superior academic achievement as well as financial need.
 With growth in the fund’s balance from new gifts, the amount given out has been able to increase and will continue to do so.
-The award takes the form of a tuition aid applied towards summer courses.
-Professional program second-year students and post-professional program students are eligible to apply.
+The award takes the form of a tuition aid applied toward summer courses.
+Professional Program second-year students are eligible to apply.

 The fund was named to honor the memory of Frieda J. Behlen, founder and longtime chair of NYU’s Department of Occupational Therapy.
 Ms. Behlen was known for never hesitating to find monies, even if from her own pocketbook, to enable deserving students to complete their studies.

 To contribute to this and other Department of Occupational Therapy funds please visit http://www.nyu.edu/giving/.